sqlmapproject/sqlmap/Usage.md

 Vice versa, if you provide a HTTP `Cookie` header with `--cookie` switch and the target URL sends an HTTP `Set-Cookie` header at any time, sqlmap will ask you which set of cookies to use for the following HTTP requests.

-sqlmap by default does **not** URL-encode generated cookie payloads, but you can force it by using the `--cookie-urlencode` switch.
-Cookie content encoding is not declared by HTTP protocol standard in any way, so it is solely the matter of web application's behaviour.

 Note that also the HTTP `Cookie` header is tested against SQL injection if the `--level` is set to **2** or above.
 Read below for details.

 ### HTTP `User-Agent` header